In this article

 Businesses must be reasonably certain they’ll receive revenues upon completing an activity.
 When paired with the expense recognition principle, revenue recognition helps your business present a transparent and accurate financial picture.

-These principles smooth income reporting, giving you a good idea of what drives revenue and the expenses your business needs to incur to function properly.
+Together, these accounting standards help smooth income reporting, giving you a clearer picture of what drives revenue and the expenses your business must incur to function properly.

-What’s an example of the expense recognition principle in accounting?
+What’s an example of the expense recognition principle?

-The expense recognition principle works in tandem with the revenue recognition principle.
-Here's how both work together in practice.
+As explained above, the expense recognition principle works in tandem with the revenue recognition principle.
+Here's an example of how both work together in practice.

 Date Debit Credit

-You sell finished goods in May and earn revenues of $100,000.
-At this point, you must recognize the expenses you incurred selling the goods along with the revenue:
+You sell your finished goods in October and earn revenues of $100,000.
+At this point, you must recognize the expenses you incurred selling the goods along with the related revenue:

 Date Debit Credit

 In this example, the only expense incurred was the purchase of raw materials.
 In reality, you'll have other expenses to account for, such as operating expenses.
-Make sure you're on top of your expense management processes to record these numbers accurately.
+An effective expense management process will help you identify and record all these numbers accurately.

 Why is the expense recognition principle important?